Beliavsky/Burkardt-Fortran-90/README.md

 [hb_io](https://people.math.sc.edu/Burkardt/f_src/hb_io/hb_io.html) reads and writes files in the Harwell Boeing sparse matrix format.

+[hb_to_st](https://people.math.sc.edu/Burkardt/f_src/hb_to_st/hb_to_st.html) reads the definition of a sparse matrix from a file in Harwell-Boeing format, and writes the information into a Sparse Triplet file.

 [st_io](https://people.math.sc.edu/Burkardt/f_src/st_io/st_io.html): reads and writes files in the Sparse Triplet (ST) format used for storing sparse matrices.

 ## Linear Equations